EthanYixuanMi/CS-Course-Project-in-WKU/README.md

 - **Email**: [yixuanmi25@gmail.com](mailto:yixuanmi25@gmail.com)
 - **Education**: B.Sc. in Computer Science, Wenzhou-Kean University

 Thank you for visiting my repository!
-Feel free to explore and reach out if you have any questions or collaboration ideas.
+Feel free to explore and reach out with any questions or collaboration ideas.